Chelidae: Shell morphology

 Chelid turtles have unique shell morphology.
 The carapace often has reduced surface exposure of neural bones, or even none at all.
 This is due to less requirement for enlarged longissimus dorsi muscles in side-necked turtles.

-The inside of the carapace is often heavily buttressed.
-This has sometimes been seen as a defense mechanism, that is it increases the strength of the shell against biting force, however Thomson (2003) demonstrated it is linked to feeding methods and the prevention of internal torsion of the shell.
-Chelids also lack mesoplastra, which separates them from the Pelomedusidae.

 The cervical scute is usually present, though it is absent in some species of Elseya and Myuchelys.
 Otherwise, the carapace has the usual complement of four costals, five vertebrals and twelve marginals (per side).
 Internally, the carapace is made of eight pleurals (per side), eleven peripherals (per side), a nuchal at the front and a suprapygal and pygal at the rear of the shell.
 As noted earlier, neurals, although always present, often exist as subsurface elements above the vertebral column.

+The inside of the carapace is often heavily buttressed.
+This has sometimes been seen as a defense mechanism, a reinforcement of the shell against biting force, however Thomson (2003) demonstrated it is linked to feeding methods and the prevention of internal torsion of the shell.

 The plastron of chelids does not contain any hinges as can appear in some cryptodire turtles.
 The scute pattern is a unique feature of Pleurodira and can be used to immediately identify a shell as belonging to this suborder.
 All cryptodires have 12 plastral scutes, whereas pleurodires have thirteen.
 The extra scute is called the intergular.
 The rest of the scutes and the skeletal structure beneath them are the same as all turtles: paired gulars, humerals, pectorals, abdominals, and anals.
 The skeletal elements consist of a single entoplastron, as well as paired epiplastra, entoplastra, hyoplastra, hypoplastra and xiphiplastra (Pritchard & Trebbau, 1984).
+The mesoplastra is absent, which separates them from the Pelomedusidae.